Nader-gator/PayMe/README.md

 As per the specifications, the users have to be able to log in using their email, and certain other fields such as birthday are required.
-Because of this that means the default user model in Django is not sufficient, also Django documentations recommends using custom user models,so I decided to extend their `AbstractUser` model, which means I can have a modifiable user model I like, and user Django's built in Auth and Admin system(even though I don't really use the Admin features, I think its good to include it just in case I need it later).
+Because of this that means the default user model in Django is not sufficient, also Django documentations recommends using custom user models,so I decided to extend the `AbstractUser` model, which means I can have a modifiable user model I like, and use Django's built in Auth and Admin system(even though I don't really use the Admin features, I think its good to include it just in case I need it later).
 To make the
 Admin user work I simply followed the instructions of the docs creating all the necessary class methods to ensure functionality.

-Finally, I created custom new user and update user forms extending the built in `ModelForm` in the `Admin.py` folder and registered the user model with the site Admin to make the model work in the Admin page.
+Finally, I created custom new user and update user forms extending the built in `ModelForm` in the `Admin.py` file and registered the user model with the site Admin to make the model work in the Admin page.

 Also note that I set `AUTH_USER_MODEL = 'users.User'` in `settings.py`.
-This means throughout the project when defining relationship to the User model I will import `AUTH_USER_MODEL` from the `settings` module for added security and also making it easier to change the Auth user model if the project ends up using a different user model in the future.
+This means throughout the project when defining relationship to the User model I will use `AUTH_USER_MODEL` from the `settings` module making it easier to change the Auth user model if the project ends up using a different user model in the future.
 This was recommended by the Django docs as well.

 #### Logging in and out